oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Autoconf is an extensible package of M4 macros that produce shell scripts to automatically configure software source code packages.
 These scripts can adapt the packages to many kinds of UNIX-like systems without manual user intervention.
 Autoconf creates a configuration script for a package from a template file that lists the operating system features that the package can use, in the form of M4 macro calls.

-**URL**
+**More Information**

 https://www.gnu.org/software/autoconf/

 **Available Versions**::

-    2.69-GCCcore-8.2.0
     2.69-GCCcore-8.1.0
     2.69-GCCcore-7.3.0
-    2.71-GCCcore-10.3.0
-    2.69-GCCcore-8.3.0
     2.71-GCCcore-11.2.0
+    2.69-GCCcore-10.2.0
     2.69
+    2.69-GCCcore-8.3.0
     2.69-GCCcore-9.3.0
-    2.69-GCCcore-10.2.0
+    2.71-GCCcore-10.3.0
+    2.69-GCCcore-8.2.0

 Automake